 - Garmont NFS: What an incredible boot.
 Using the same upper as the beloved T8, the Garmont NFS has everything you love about the T8, without the Vibram sole.
 Instead, Garmont produced an in-house sole that looks more like a running shoe than a combat boot.
 The sole is extremely soft and forgiving, making it an ideal boot for running on hard packed dirt roads or paved roads.
 If you’re going to Ranger School or SFAS, these are the ideal pair for long “boots and utes” runs, road marches, and O-Courses.

-- Reebok Dauntless: A newcomer, but a solid performer with great heritage behind it.
-This new Reebok line of tactical boots boasts increased durability, an athletically-minded sole, and ventilation for days.
+- Reebok Dauntless: A solid performer with great heritage behind it.
+The Dauntless boasts increased durability, an athletically-minded sole, and ventilation for days.
 The Dauntless has a decreased heel-to-toe drop, ideal for running, and a great heel cup for ruck marches.
 These perform best with an ALICE pack on your back and a rifle in your hand on long ruck marches.

-- Nike SFB Field Leather Boots: Extremely lightweight, built for speed.
-These boots have an incredibly unique sole that make them an ideal choice for paved and hard packed dirt roads.
-Traction has never been an issue for me while wearing these and the extremely low heel-to-toe drop keeps your feet balanced without the risk of rolling an ankle or losing an edge while side-sloping.
-The lightweight performance offered by Nike in their new model is near second-to-none and performs well in all weather conditions.
+- Nike SFB Field: Extremely lightweight, built for speed.
+These boots have an incredibly unique sole that makes them an ideal choice for paved and hard packed dirt roads.
+Traction has never been an issue for me while wearing these, and the extremely low heel-to-toe drop keeps your feet balanced without the risk of rolling an ankle or losing an edge while side-sloping.
+The lightweight performance offered by Nike in SFB Field is near second-to-none and performs well in all weather conditions.

 - Danner Tachyon: The lightest of the light without sacrificing stability.
 These honestly feel like a pair of slippers, making them an excellent choice for a ruck run.
-If you’re on Fort Benning when Best Ranger rolls around, you’ll see two man teams striding it out on Sunshine Road and they’ll probably have on pairs of Tachyons.
+If you’re on Fort Benning when Best Ranger rolls around, you’ll see two-man teams striding it out on Sunshine Road and they’ll probably have Tachyons on their feet.